Dear Home-Ec 101:

 Stumped in Stovington

 You’re right to be careful, one of the drawbacks to smooth top ranges is their propensity for becoming scratched.
 There are several cleaners made specifically for the job and you should always defer to your manufacturer’s instructions to avoid using a cleaner that voids the warranty.

 For what it’s worth, GE only recommends Cerama Bryte, which I have used in the past and it is a good product.

 Never clean your cooktop while it’s still hot.

 There are two reasons for this.
 First, you could burn yourself.
 Secondly, if you use a room temperature or colder product on the hot surface you may crack the cooktop.

-My favorite cleaning product for stubborn, burnt on food is Bar Keepers Friend -who appears to have forgotten to renew their domain, OUCH.
+My favorite cleaning product for stubborn, burnt on food is Bar Keepers Friend®.
 BKF is safe for smooth top ranges and glass.
 Dampen the stove, sprinkle it on and give the oxalic acid a little bit of time to work.
 Then wipe with a damp cloth.
 If the burnt on stain is particularly thick, you may need to repeat the application several times.
 Quick tip: Buy BKF at your local big box store and skip it in the fancy cooking outlets.
 I’ve seen it sold for 4 – 5x as much in those places.